 Welcome to Providence, RI

-Thank you for considering Providence, RI for the ASBMB 2023 Annual Meeting.
+Thank you for considering Providence, RI for your meeting or event.
 We want you to know that the health and safety of our visitors and event attendees are of the utmost importance to the PWCVB.
 Over the past few months, our hospitality community has moved quickly in response to COVID-19.
 Hotels, venues, restaurants and industry partners throughout the state have developed and implemented new safety measures, such as enhanced cleaning practices, plans for social distancing, mask requirements and more.
 We remain committed to working hard to offer you peace of mind during your stay.

 We look forward to showing you more of our city and working with you on your event.